CuteReimu/cutereimu.github.io/src/daily/silksong/speedrun-submit.md

 - Bind Dash Refresh
   - Bind -> Buffered Dash.
 Buffering a dash input allows you to dash even if you have exhausted your midair dash.
   - NB: this will revisited on at a later time, once we understand the extent of its utility.
+- Tool Pogos (Drill/Snare w/ Voltvessels & others)
+  - Throw Voltvessels > Use Delver's Drill above them
+  - Delver's Drill allows you to pogo off your own Voltvessels.
+You can upslash the Voltvessel before it detonates to reposition it favourably.
+- Lever Skips (including hitting chests through walls)
 ```

 </template>